Joeccp/SBA/docs/seatStatusOverride.md

 It means that manually setting a seat to be Sold, ticket will NOT be generated.
 And turning a seat from Sold to Reserved/Empty will not delete any tickets.
 Administrator is RECOMMENDED to check the status of the seat before changing it.
 This mode will NOT check it for you.
-You will not be stopped when changing the seat status to be the same as before.
+You will not be stopped when setting the seat status to be the same as before.
 </b>